Not sure what to feed birds? Consider these ten kitchen scraps and other food items that birds in your backyard will appreciate.

 4. Fruits

 If you happen to have fruit trees in your backyard, there’s no need to offer leftover kitchen fruit to birds.
-Birds happily eat fruit from the trees, or otherwise fruit that has fallen off.
+Birds happily eat fruit from the trees or fruit that has fallen off.

 5. Vegetables